andstor/mush-dsl/README.md

 ## Getting Started
 There are multiple ways to get started using Mush.
 You may install the plugin using the prebuilt jar files.
 See the [installation instructions](#install) below.
 You may also manually build the project(s) and launch a new Eclipse application.
 See the [build](#build) section.

 Once you have installed Mush into Eclipse, you may create a new mush file.
-This is a file with the extension name `.mush`.
+This is a file with the extension name `mush`.
 For example `HelloWorld.mush`.

-The following Mush code produces a [Hello, world](https://no.wikipedia.org/wiki/Hello,_world) program:
+The following Mush code produces a [Hello, world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program:

 ```
 executable HelloWorld()